 HOUSTON — What do hard-nosed accounting, cultural sensitivity and "story time" have to do with human missions to Mars?
 Perhaps as much as advanced technology, heavy-lift rockets and political backing, according to some of those devoted to achieving the goal of a human Mars landing sooner than later.
 The National Research Council’s June report Pathways to Exploration, more than two years in the making, suggested a cost of $400 billion to reach the red planet with humans ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Mars Society Gathering Confronts Red Planet Barriers".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Mars Society Gathering Confronts Red Planet Barriers".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.